Milling is a chipping process

-The term “milling” is precisely defined in a DIN standard, the standard DIN 8589.
+The term “milling” is precisely defined in the standard DIN 8589.
 It refers to a specific chipping process.
 The special features of the chipping with interrupted cuts are influenced by the chip thickness which depends on the angle of the cutting edge of the tool.

 The exact definition, according to DIN 8589: